 Having a wider vocabulary is fantastic for children because it puts them in a better position to communicate and express themselves.
 If you’re unsure of where to start, here’s some advice from a private nursery in Islington

 One of the easiest ways to help your child learn new words is to talk to them as much as possible.
 They might not say much back, but consistent conversations with your young ones will help them learn how to speak and will become a habit within your household.

 Read to Your Child

 Try and find time at least once a day to read to your child, but make sure they are looking at the words on the page too.
 Don’t be afraid to stop partway through the story to ask your child if they know what a certain word means and explain the definition.
 Also, be sure to read a diverse range of books so that your child is more likely to be exposed to different terminology.

 Play word games

-You could even make up your own word games, like encouraging your child to come up with as many adjectives beginning with certain letters as they can.
+Or you could even make up your own word games, like encouraging your child to come up with as many adjectives beginning with certain letters as they can.

-If your child practises their writing, they will naturally start to develop their vocabulary because they will seek out new words.
+If your child practices their writing, they will naturally start to develop their vocabulary because they will seek out new words.
 Encourage them to write letters or thank you cards to friends and relatives, or make up their own stories, just as an excuse for them to practice.
 Be sure to keep a dictionary or a thesaurus to hand to help them further.